ZhijinGuo/ZhijinGuo.github.io/_pages/about.md

   - /about.html
 ---

-Zhijin Guo is a third year PhD in univerisity of Bristol, his research interests are relational graph embedding and applications.
+Zhijin Guo is a third year PhD student at the Univerisity of Bristol, his research interests are relational graph embedding and applications.
 ![academic_ancestor](https://github.com/ZhijinGuo/ZhijinGuo.github.io/assets/81092685/7a2f1c0c-03b9-4553-a150-67c25246c109)